Centre releases Rs 8,873.6 cr fund to states to fight Covid

-New Delhi, May 1 (IANS) The Finance Ministry has released an amount of Rs 8,873.6 crore in advance towards central share of the State Disaster Response Fund (SDRF) for FY22 to help states in their fight against Covid-19.
+New Delhi: The Finance Ministry has released an amount of Rs 8,873.6 crore in advance towards central share of the State Disaster Response Fund (SDRF) for FY22 to help states in their fight against Covid-19.

 The advance release of 1st instalment of central share towards SDRF has been released as a special dispensation on the recommendations of the home ministry.